Palazzo Gualino: Changes in ownership

-Gualino's speculations with the French banker Albert Oustric ran into financial difficulties, and severe problems emerged with his bank during the financial crisis of 1929.
+Gualino's speculations with the French banker Albert Oustric ran into financial difficulties, and severe problems emerged with his bank during the Great Depression which followed the financial crisis of 1929.

-In 1930 Gualino was forced sell his share in SNIA Viscosa and many other investments to try to reduce his debt.
+In 1930, Gualino was forced sell his share in SNIA Viscosa and many other investments to reduce his debts.

 His collections of art were dispersed.

 The Italian premier Benito Mussolini responded to Gualino's failure by saying he had caused "serious harm to the national economy".

-Gualino was arrested in Turin in January 1931 and sentenced to five years confino.

-This was a form of internal exile.
+In January 1931, Gualino was arrested in Turin and sentenced to five years confino, a form of internal exile.

 After Gualino was disgraced, the Palazzo Gualino was purchased by Fiat.

 The Agnellis moved their personal offices to the building, which became one of the Fiat headquarters.

 In 1988 it became the property of the City of Turin, and housed the city's tax offices.

 In 2012 the city decided to sell the palace for €14.2 million to help resolve its financial difficulties.

 It was closed and abandoned when it was purchased by Klg Torino, a subsidiary of Gesco Impressit of Rome.
 The new owner proposed to transform the building into high-end residential units using a design prepared by Baietto Battiato Bianco of Turin.